10-12-white/10-12-white.github.io/maths/maths/rudin.md

 "This means, that if a function have the same value in the extreme of an interval, then there exist a point in which the derivative is zero in this interval, in other words, there exist point which are maximum or minimum at least local, in the interval."

 In other words, you would check a period, say, [a,b]

+If f(a) = f(b), then this first part of the theorem has been satisfied If f'(c)  exists, then we knowm, as some stage, it will be equal to 0, because of Rolles Theorem.